ericwbailey/ericwbailey.website/source/published/githubs-updated-commits-page-and-the-interactive-list-component.md

 For example, we only include the commit title when navigating via list item on the Commits page.
 For an Issue, we use:

 1. The Issue title,
-2. It’s status, and
+2. Its status, and
-3. It’s author (there is [currently a bug here](https://github.com/orgs/community/discussions/139935#discussioncomment-10826666), we’re working on fixing it).
+3. Its author (there is [currently a bug here](https://github.com/orgs/community/discussions/139935#discussioncomment-10826666), we’re working on fixing it).

 There is an intentionality behind the order of content in this announcement, as we want to **include the most pertinent information first**.
 This, in turn, helps people navigating by list item announcement make more informed choices faster.